lukehoban/ten/README.md

 Ten has the following features:
 * Succint syntax and operators tailored to AI model definition
 * Fully statically typed tensors, including generic functions over tensor dimension and batch dimensions (...)
-* First-class hyper-parameters, model parameters and model arguments
+* First-class hyper-parameters, model parameters and model arguments for explicit model specification
 * EinOps-style reshaping and reductions - tensor dimensions are explicit not implicit

 Future: